 Type 2 diabetes is actually the most common form of diabetes; it accounts for 90 -95 % of all cases.
 Currently, type 2 diabetes is in epidemic proportions in America, as a result of sedentary lifestyle and obesity.

-The berberine is an antibiotic which can potentially be used against the MRSA infections.
+Berberine is an antibiotic that can potentially be used against MRSA infections.

 Furthermore, another study notes that berberine is as efficient as rosiglitazone.
 In fact, about the effect of berberine, there are around 4 300 studies done.

 As a matter of fact, from all these, around 250 studies were done about the link between diabetes and berberine.